-4. Common features of Intra-Cell Collectives
+3.1 Common Features of Intra-Cell Collectives

-We will call each SPE thread as a process, and an SPE as a processor, for the sake of consistency with usual usage in MPI.
-Let P be the number of MPI processes.
+Let P be the desired number of MPI processes.
+In our MPI implementation, a PPE process spawns P SPE threads, which perform the actual computation.
+We sometimes refer to an SPE thread as a process, and an SPE as a processor, for the sake of consistency with usual usage in MPI.
 Each SPE runs one thread at most, and so P SPEs are involved in the computation.
 Each SPE maintains a metadata array of P elements in its local store.
 (This memory usage can be decreased for some algorithms.)
 Each entry is 16 Bytes; smaller space would suffice, but this size is forced by DMA alignment requirements.
 With the maximum of 16 SPEs on a blade, this requires 256 B, which is small.
 The barrier call has a separate metadata array to avoid interference with other calls.
 The implementation also allocates two buffers of 16 KB each on the local store to use as software controlled cache.
-Timing results, such as in figure 2 (right), indicate that buffers of 4 KB each would yield comparable performance.
+Timing results [4] indicate that buffers of 4 KB each would yield comparable performance.
 The implementation tries to minimize data transfers involving the main memory, because of the larger latencies involved in such transfers, compared with that to local store on-chip.
 The bandwidth to main memory is also the bottleneck to most algorithms, and thus access to it should be minimized.
 The two buffers above are used instead; the use of multiple buffers helps reduce latency by enabling double buffering - when one buffer has data being transferred out of it, another buffer is used to transfer data into the SPE.